The Rhetorical Situation

-Audience.
 The audience may be simple, such as the readers of an academic journal.
-But even when the audience seems simple, it can also have secondary or complex elements.
+But audience can also have secondary or complex elements.
 In the case of some academic journals, the audience may be interdisciplinary.
 A technical report may be written for both managers and engineers.
 The memo written in a business setting may be used both to discipline an employee and as evidence in a courtroom.

 Planning the Assignment